datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 As a data scientist A LOT of your work will be done in something called R Studio.
 In this program, you will be learning the basics of the programming language, R. R is a free programming language for statistical computing and graphics.
 In other words, the code you write to work with data will all be done in R. R Studio is the place where you will type this code and make basic plots.

 Luckily, r studio cloud makes it easy to sign up.
-You will first go to w w w dot r studio dot cloud.
+You will first go to r studio dot cloud.
+Note that this web address does not start with w w w.

 This will bring you to a screen where you can click on Get Started.